daigotanaka/daigotanaka.github.io/product-analytics-101.md

 ![leaking bucket](https://github.com/daigotanaka/essays/raw/master/images/leaking-bucket.png)

-As a product manager (PM) of web or mobile application, you want to ensure the application design offers the user experience (UX) that is not confusing and pleasant to use.
+As a product manager (PM) of a web or mobile application, you want to ensure the application design offers the user experience (UX) that is not confusing and pleasant to use.
 A successful application helps your company's key performance indicators to go up.
 But how do you know if it is working in the field?